odysseyindia/odyssey-tours/content/english/destinations/india/regions/rajasthan-and-the-north/in-the-footsteps-of-the-buddha/_index.md

 type: tour
 tour: In the Footsteps of the Buddha
 highlights:
+  - Seven of the eight holiest sites of Buddhism
+  - >-
-  - Seven of the eight holiest sites of Buddhism Visiting the monasteries and stupas at Sarnath, Bodh Gaya, Rajgir and Lumbini
+    Visiting the monasteries and stupas at Sarnath, Bodh Gaya, Rajgir and Lumbini
-  - The world's oldest university Visiting the Buddha's birthplace Interacting with monks and teachers
+  - The world's oldest university
+  - Visiting the Buddha's birthplace
+  - Interacting with monks and teachers
 itinerary:
   - day: 0
     item:
-      - type: excursion
+      - type: transfer
         url: >-
-          /destinations/india/states/delhi/cities/delhi/excursions/transfer-from-international-airport-to-hotel/
+          /destinations/india/states/delhi/cities/delhi/transfers/transfer-from-international-airport-to-hotel/
+        title: Transfer from Delhi's international airport to your hotel
         content: >-
           Today, you start your tour on arrival in Delhi, where you will be met by our representative and transferred to your airport hotel,